alltrust/Portfolio/utils/about/about-me.md

 ##### ALDO
 (takes deep breath, calming down)
 -Initially, I taught myself how to not smash my head on the keyboard out of frustation and to take deep breaths whenever required.
 I then went the ever-popular web dev route with HTML, CSS and JavaScript.
-Later picked up solid understanding of frameworks with React to build MERN stack apps with typescript- and now I've been working a lot with NEXT.js.
+Later picked up a solid understanding of frameworks with React to build MERN stack apps with typescript- and now I've been working a lot with NEXT.js.

 -I know I wanted a change in my life trajectory.
 I wanted to find something that would lead me to constantly growing and learning- that's why I took it seriously, because I craved problem-solving, like puzzles and legos- and to do this in a creative way is what makes it most enjoyable.

 ##### ORNSTEIN
 (sarcastically)
--WOW! that's amazing!
+-WOW! that's amazing!...
 Ok, last thing, we need a quote from you- some words that really resonate with you.
 GO!

 ##### ALDO
 (without hesitation - Finally puts down his breakfast wrap)